apache/pulsar/site2/docs/getting-started-standalone.md

 Pulsar is currently available for **MacOS** and **Linux**.
 To use Pulsar, you need to install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 > #### Tip
 > By default, Pulsar allocates 2G JVM heap memory to start.
 It can be changed in `conf/pulsar_env.sh` file under `PULSAR_MEM`.
 This is extra options passed into JVM.
-Though it may fail to start with less than 512MB.

 ### Install Pulsar using binary release